Angel-Abc/game-engine/editor/README.md

 The editor maintains its own TypeScript definition for game data.
 Import the `Game` interface from `@editor/data/game` when extending editor features to ensure type safety.

+The tree view includes a top-level `game` node.
+Selecting this node lets you edit global settings such as the game title and description.